peterduke/blackcart_api_challenge/docs/notes.md

 ---

+The work of normalizing the API structures is done by service classes found in `app/Services/Platforms/` which extend an abstract base class.
+These classes could also do the work of connecting to the external platform APIs if that was a requirement.
+Adding and removing e-commerce platforms would involve adding and removing these classes and coordinating the class names with the 'platform' field in the 'stores' table.

+---

 I didn't include pagination functionality for the lists of products, but it would be necessary for a real API.

 ---